All Episodes

 They're destroying the party.

-Oh, this abortion garbage.
+Oh, there's abortion garbage.

-We got to get the abortion out of the party.
+We've got to get the abortion out of the party.

 That's all the reason the Republican Party was winning all those elections.

-What was happening was these Northeastern guys are getting henpecked by their wives, and they just didn't want to put up with it.
+What was happening was these Northeastern guys getting henpecked by their wives, and they just didn't want to put up with it.

-And Ruth Marcus says here for the 2008 campaign the Democrats have the advantage, you might say they are blessed with three front-running candidates for whom religion isn't a matter of conversion on the road to Des Moines.
+And Ruth Marcus says here, for the 2008 campaign, the Democrats have the advantage, you might say they are blessed with, three front-running candidates for whom religion isn't a matter of conversion on the road to Des Moines.

 Well, I think that's a little debatable.

-I think these are Johnny Cumbly.
+I think these are Johnny Cumberland.

 These people don't have a consistent track record of reaching out to religious voters.